enricocid/VectorifyDaHome/README.md

 - Preview screen to customize size/position of the graphic

 - Save, apply directly or as live wallpaper!
-  > Note: wallpapers are now saved to /Pictures.
+  > Note: wallpapers are saved to /Pictures.

 - Recent setups